microsoft/PowerToys/doc/powertoys-examples.md

 Simply activate the tool with a keyboard shortcut, hover over the desired color, and click to copy the color value to your clipboard.
 You can choose from various formats like RGB, HEX, or HSL, making it easy to integrate the selected color into your design software.

-## Quick Access to Favorite Folders with PowerToys Run
+## Quick access to favorite folders with PowerToys Run

 As a business analyst, you may work with multiple directories and files across different projects.
 Navigating through the file explorer to locate specific folders can be time consuming and disrupt your workflow.